joengelh/multichain-supplychain-demo/api-bank/docs/address/refund.md

-# Fund
+# Refund

-Funds users account with USD by issuing the asset directly to the specified account.
+Refunds USD by sending specified amount of USD from the banks wallet to the blockchains burn address.

-**URL** : `/api/v1/fund/`
+**URL** : `/api/v1/refund/`

 **Method** : `POST`